 - Fourth, if you have to resort to dry kibble at least add canned food and water to the meal.
 Better yet, make your own ‘chicken soup’ or ‘beef stew’ to add to your dry kibble.

-After much consideration and interviewing different companies and of course making sure that the balance is correct by consulting my Canine Nutrition Consultant, we recommend Life’s Abundance.
+After much consideration and interviewing different companies and of course making sure that the balance is correct by consulting my Canine Nutrition Consultant, we recommend a quality food TLC Pet Food

-We here at Poodle Mojo actually implement both raw and cooked meat.
+We at Poodle Mojo actually implement both raw and cooked meat.
 We make our own ‘canned’ foods.
-We have many different homemade formulas, however, we do keep Life’s Abundance canned food on hand in case of emergencies or for our pet sitter for the rare occasions we are able to take a couple of days off.
+We have many different homemade formulas that we use.

 Remember to always check ingredients.
 Companies often change their ingredients or are bought out by another company.
 (Often a company that knows nothing about dog food.)